psdwizzard/Lora-Toolkit/README.md

 - Compile all your training tags into a single CSV file.
 - Facilitates data analysis and sharing.

+### New Feature: Subfolder Support
+- All tools now support processing of files in subfolders, allowing for more organized dataset structures.

 ## Installation

 Follow these steps to set up the application on your local machine.